Tsveti1103/Fear/README.md

 # Fear

-Fear is web application for places where you can face your fears or just get a dose of adrenaline.  :calendar:
+Fear is web application for places where you can face your fears or just get a dose of adrenaline.

 :dart:  My project for the ReactJS course at SoftUni.
 (February 2023)